bordesf/dilation/README.md

 # Lasagne implementation of Multi-Scale Context Aggregation by Dilated Convolutions
-The predict file can be used as the original one.
+The predict.py file can be used as the original one.
 It will use Lasagne instead of Caffe to perform the segmentation.
 The lasagne model is in the file dilated_cnn.py.

+To convert the caffe model into pkl file that you can load directly with lasagne, you can use convert_to_pkl.py

+When you get your pkl file, you can use directly predict_lasagne.py to run the demo.

+predict.py use caffe to load the caffemodel and use lasagne to set up the model and make the prediction. predict_lasagne.py use only lasagne, so you need to convert the caffemodel into pkl before using it.

 # Multi-Scale Context Aggregation by Dilated Convolutions